biratkk/connect4/README.md

 `node index.js`.
 This server currently listens on port 3001.

 To start the frontend server, go into frontend directory terminal `frontend/connect4` and type following command `npm run start`.
 This server is currently on port 3000.

+To start both at the same time, type `npm run dev` into the command line.
 ## Features
 - Local mode where you can play on the same computer with another person by taking turns
 - Computer mode where you play against the computer(*Minimax Algorithm*)